Judging the Basenji

-This is an ancient breed, long prized as silent hunters by tribesmen in remote areas of central Africa.
-The hunting dogs lived in the villages with the families, played with the children and slept in the huts at night.
+This is an ancient breed, long-prized as silent hunters by tribesmen in remote areas of central Africa.
+The hunting dogs have lived in the villages with the families, played with the children, and slept in the huts at night.
 Living in isolation, the dogs would be protective of the villagers and naturally aloof with strangers.

 A typical hunt takes place in the dense jungle where long nets are stretched out by experienced hunters who wait with sharpened spears for approaching game flushed by the pursuing dogs.
-Basenjis do not hunt in organized packs but are more like independent contractors who move at breakneck speed through virtually impenetrable brush, wearing hand-fashioned hunting bells around their necks so the hunters can track the individual dogs at all times.
-Their working gait is a series of lightning fast leaps and bounds through tangled undergrowth and the dogs must be small and agile enough to traverse the jungle yet strong enough to push through nearly impassable thickets when necessary, while not getting hung up in the dense cover.
+Basenjis do not hunt in organized packs, but are more like independent contractors who move at breakneck speed through virtually impenetrable brush, wearing hand-fashioned hunting bells around their necks so that the hunters can track the individual dogs at all times.
+Their working gait is a series of lightning fast leaps and bounds through tangled undergrowth.
+The dogs must be small and agile enough to traverse the jungle, yet strong enough to push through nearly impassable thickets when necessary, while not getting hung up in the dense cover.

-When you judge the Basenji, you will be looking for a dog which is not only capable of performing his ancestral duties but of surviving the experience as well.
-The Basenji standard was well-written to describe such a dog, a natural hunter.
+When you judge the Basenji, you will be looking for a dog which is not only capable of performing his ancestral duties but is capable of surviving the experience as well.
+The Basenji Breed Standard was well-written to describe such a dog—a natural hunter.

 Heads are distinctive and do not look like any other breed.
 Ears are set high on the head and carried erect when the dog is alert.
-They can be carried back when the dog is relaxed, expressing affection or dozing.
-Eyes are dark, almond-shaped, obliquely set and surmounted by a distinct brow; they do not stare forward with a piercing gaze.
-The skin is fine and loose enough to form wrinkles on the forehead when the ears are up but not so loose that it hangs in folds as dewlap.
+They can be carried back when the dog is relaxed, expressing affection, or dozing.
+Eyes are dark, almond-shaped, obliquely set, and surmounted by a distinct brow; they do not stare forward with a piercing gaze.
+The skin is fine and loose enough to form wrinkles on the forehead when the ears are up, but not so loose that it hangs in folds as a dewlap.
 Side wrinkles are desirable but, sadly, in short supply these days.
-The muzzle is very definitely shorter than the skull and a very untypical look is created when these proportions are equal or even, heaven forbid, reversed.
+The muzzle is very definitely shorter than the skull, and a very untypical look is created when these proportions are equal, or even, heaven forbid, reversed.

 But there are two things we ask of every judge.
 Do not even think about uncurling the tail as this may startle the dog and can even be painful for some individuals.
 And please, when you’re in the ring judging, don’t ever try to sneak up on a Basenji.
 A stealthy approach may well find them examining your credentials and you will be found lacking.